How to Create a Popup in Divi (Divi 4 and Divi 5)

 Update or publish your page.

-If everything goes well, you should see your popup shows up when you click the button.
+If everything goes well, you should see your popup show up when you click the button.

 # Page Load